Hosting Programs: Logistics, Sustainability, and Relationships

 [Register here]

-Natalie Bell (MIT List Visual Arts Center) and Sara Cluggish (Perlman Teaching Museum, Carleton College) will then share their experiences curating Basel Abbas and Ruanne Abou-Rahme: Only sounds that tremble through us.
-They will talk about the decisions that shaped their collaboration, how they extended hospitality in their institutions, and strategies for working across teams.
-Participants will leave with tools to deepen communication, strategies for positive working agreements, and resources to make exhibition hosting generative and successful for all involved.
+The program will open with a presentation from Daviree Velázquez Phillip (Together + Through) on building healthy collaborations and effective working agreements.
+Natalie Bell (MIT List Visual Arts Center) and Sara Cluggish (Perlman Teaching Museum, Carleton College) will then share their experiences related to the exhibition Basel Abbas and Ruanne Abou-Rahme: Only sounds that tremble through us, which Bell organized and Cluggish hosted.
+Participants will leave with tools to deepen communication, strategies for positive working relationships, and resources to make exhibition hosting generative and successful for all involved.

 *